Erik-Han/USACO/README.md

 # USACO
 Some of my submissions for the USA Computing Olympiad.
 A feature of my coding abilities.
-Many techniques used including greedy solutions, DFS, BFS, and dynamic programming.
+Solutions involve greedy approaches, DFS, BFS, graph theory, and dynamic programming.